 What’s the difference between the Whedon cut and the Snyder cut?

-Oh, and fans believe the Snyder cut is exactly 214 minutes long (yes, that is three and a half hours in civilian-speak) because the poster for his event featured the number 214, and a YouTuber who was at the event said Snyder specifically pointed out the number, like some sort of real-life Easter egg.
+Oh, and fans believed the Snyder cut was exactly 214 minutes long (yes, that is three and a half hours in civilian-speak) because the poster for his fundraising event featured the number 214, and a YouTuber who was at the event said Snyder specifically pointed out the number, like some sort of real-life Easter egg.

 Has anyone actually seen the Snyder cut?

 Rumors that Snyder has been screening the film in Hollywood have been floating around unconfirmed.
-A representative for Snyder told Vulture she was confused by “the uptick” in concern over the cut, explaining that Snyder was currently in edits for another film and that she had no new information to share.
+Prior to HBO Max’s announcement, a representative for Snyder told Vulture she was confused by November’s “uptick” in concern over the cut, explaining that Snyder was currently in edits for another film and that she had no new information to share.

 Who even wants it?